nimaomidsajedi/Memory_models_cpp/README.md

 pointer_declaration.cpp -> An example for showing the reference and dereference features of a pointer in C++

-static_variable.cpp-> An example for showing the capability of C++ for creating variables inside of functions with the life-time equal to the project.
+static_variable.cpp-> An example for showing the capability of C++ for creating static variables inside of functions with the life-time equal to the project.

+static_class_member.cpp> An example for showing the capability of C++ for creating class objects as static member.